2016 Georgian Cup

-The 2016 Georgian Cup (also known as the David Kipiani Cup) is the twenty season overall and the twenty-seven since independence of the Georgian annual football tournament.
+The 2016 Georgian Cup (also known as the David Kipiani Cup) is the seventy-fourth season overall and the twenty-seventh since independence of the Georgian annual football tournament.
 The competition began on 15 August and finished on 22 November 2016.

-The defending champions are Dinamo Tbilisi, after winning their twelve Georgian Cup last season.
+The defending champions are Dinamo Tbilisi, after winning their twelfth Georgian Cup last season.
 The winner of the competition qualified for the first qualifying round of the 2017–18 UEFA Europa League.

 Preliminary round

 The matches were held on 15 August 2016.

 First round

 The matches were held on 23 and 24 August 2016.

 Second round

 The matches were held on 21 September 2016.

 Quarterfinals

 The matches were held on 19 October 2016.

 Semifinals

 The matches were held on 2 November 2016.